Hands on: Surface Duo 2 review

 Price and availability

-The Surface Duo 2 is available for pre-order today, starting at $1,499 (around £1,100, AU$2,000) in "select markets".
-That means only folks in the US can preorder it now, but if it's anything like the original device, that availability should expand to other territories relatively quickly.
+The Surface Duo 2 is available for pre-order today, starting at $1,499 (£1,499, around AU$2,000) in "select markets".
+That means only folks in the US and UK can preorder it now, but if it's anything like the original device, that availability should expand to other territories relatively quickly.

 This does make the Surface Duo 2 an extremely expensive handset, though.
 But over the last year or so, especially as foldable phones are becoming more ubiquitous, prices this high don't seem as weird as they once did.
 In fact, the Samsung Galaxy Z Fold 3 is even more expensive at $1,799 / £1,599 / AU$2,499.
 Among foldables, then, the price actually starts to seem pretty reasonable, especially with all the improvements Microsoft has brought to the table.